- by Daniel

 Firstly it comes with a controller with 5 different heat settings so you'll easily find the perfect level of heat for you.

-And the faux fur material of the blanket is ultra soft to the touch and really comforting.
+And the fleece material of the blanket is ultra soft to the touch and really comforting.

 Perfect for a lazy Sunday.